apache/parquet-site/source/contribute.html.md

   3. Submit the patch as a GitHub pull request against the master branch.
 For a tutorial, see the GitHub guides on forking a repo and sending a pull request.
 Prefix your pull request name with the JIRA name (ex: https://github.com/apache/parquet-mr/pull/5).
   4. Make sure that your code passes the unit tests.
 You can run the tests with `mvn test` in the root directory.
   5. Add new unit tests for your code.
+  6. All Pull Requests are tested automatically on [GitHub Actions](https://github.com/apache/parquet-mr/actions).
+[TravisCI](https://travis-ci.org/github/apache/parquet-mr) is also used to run the tests on ARM64 CPU architecture

 If you’d like to report a bug but don’t have time to fix it, you can still post it to our [issue tracker](https://issues.apache.org/jira/browse/PARQUET), or email the mailing list (dev@parquet.apache.org).